 That way, only carefully filtered data is allowed through and the other ways that malware or hackers may use to compromise security are blocked.
 Customer details – such as addresses and credit card information – are kept secure in transit through the use of SSL security that creates a safe connection between customers’ computers and Kaamar’s server.

 Based on his experience with fibre, Morrigan emphasises the importance for businesses of being able to offer a consistent, reliable website experience all the time.

 “Our sites need to be online 24/7 for a worldwide audience, and our product listings on Google Shopping must be available at all times, or else they will be banned or removed!” he says.

 “It is crucial your website infrastructure can cope with demand.”

 You never know how many visitors you will have, or which ones will turn out to be important customers.
 So every available visitor must be able to access your site with good performance – otherwise all your time, effort, skills and investment will come to nothing.”

-BT Infinity for business isn't the only internet option.
+BT Business Infinity isn't the only internet option.
 If your business needs completely guaranteed bandwidth, then you might want to consider a BTnet leased line.
 A leased line is an internet connection entirely dedicated to your business; a private connection that you don't share with anyone.
 That mean's the speed doesn't fluctuate at busy times and you get the bandwidth you pay for.
 For maximum peace of mind, it comes with a 100% service availability target and in the unlikely event we fail to meet this target, it's backed up by a money-back Service Level Agreement.